Solutions to Transform Your 90s Oak-Filled Home

 Paint Colors that go with Oak Wood Trim and Cabinets

-90s oak tends to fall more into the yellow-orange-tinged categories.
-You’ll want to choose a color that highlights these features.
-An entire room in an overall shade of orange or yellow lacks personality.
+The most important thing to note: 90s oak tends to have yellow undertones or orange undertones.
+First thing, you’ll want to choose a wall color that compliments warm wood tones.
+An entire room in an overall shade of orange or yellow lacks personality, especially in a kitchen design.
+A paint color with a purple undertone will have the same affect.
 Look to contrasting colors that are a bit cooler in tone.
-Shades of blue, green, grey, white, and greige (grey-beige), are all options.
+Shades of blue, green, grey, white, and greige (grey beige), are all options.
 By making the oak stand out in an intentional way, it feels fresh.
-Not sure which color to choose?
-Receive our free paint guide to help you find that perfect cool shade or other paint colors that go with oak wood trim and cabinetry.
+Neutral colors are always a good choice when working with oak cabinets and trim.

 Get peel & stick (real) paint color samples to try in your home – HERE!